xdrip-js/Lookout/README.md

 ```
 If you later need to revert your rig's NodeJS to the legacy version, follow the steps in the below section "Reverting NodeJS".

+Lookout uses the bluez-tools software.
+Here are the instructions for installing bluez-tools:

+sudo apt-get install bluez-tools

 ## Installation
 ```
 git clone https://github.com/thebookins/Lookout.git